 In June 2019, Courtney took part in the BBC Radio 1xtra and BBC Contains Strong Language Festival Word’s First Talent Scheme, making it to the final 12.
 She was selected to be published in an anthology by Own It!
 London and edited by Jude Yawson, co-writer of Stormzy’s Rise Up: The Story So Far.

-Courtney has had lead roles in theatrical productions, including Lament For Sheku Bayoh at the Lyceum Theatre during Edinburgh Fringe 2019.
-She has been chosen to represent Scotland at Flup Festival in Rio de Janeiro in October 2019 and is in her final year of her degree at Edinburgh University.
+Courtney has featured in various theatrical productions, including Lament For Sheku Bayoh at the Lyceum Theatre during Edinburgh International Festival 2019 and Memory is a Weapon, directed by Firdoze Bulbulia.
+She was chosen to represent Scotland at Flup Festival in Rio de Janeiro in October 2019.

 For bookings see contact page.